Journalist Joan Lunden knows what it’s like to be a caregiver. Her mother had dementia and now Lunden wants to help others care for their loved ones.

-“I just made a promise to myself that it shouldn’t be this hard,” says Joan Lunden, the author of 12 books and a spokesperson for A Place for Mom, a free senior living referral service helping connect caregivers and families with resources to care for their loved ones.
+“I just made a promise to myself that it shouldn’t be this hard,” says Joan Lunden.
+She has authored 12 books, and is a spokesperson for A Place for Mom; a free senior living referral service helping connect caregivers and families with resources to care for their loved ones.
 “There’s got to be a way I can become an advocate in this space and help others prepare a little bit better.”

 Lunden’s brother Jeff, who had Type 2 diabetes, lived with their mother, Gladyce, in Sacramento.
-Lunden had been caring for both of them from afar, but when her brother died in 2007, Lunden quickly realized that her mom would need more than just a new living arrangement.
-Lunden, who lives in New York, found a small residential care facility in Sacramento that was able to provide her mother with the care she needed for her dementia.
+Lunden had been caring for both of them from afar.
+But when her brother died in 2007, Lunden quickly realized that her mom would need more than just a new living arrangement.
+She found a small residential care facility in Sacramento.
+It was able to provide her mother with the care she needed for her dementia.

 The former “Good Morning America” co-host was struck with the same feeling many adult children have when they become caregivers.